thecloudgarage/s3-mysql-file-uploader-api/README.md

-# s3-file-uploader
+# file-uploader-api
-Code template to upload files to S3 using nodejs
+API used to upload files to S3 using nodejs

 ## Running the application
 ### Manually